Bay Area Reporter: History

-In late April, 2021, the GLBT Historical Society - GLBT History Museum published an online exhibit about the paper's 50 years, guest-curated by contributing photojournalist Rick Gerharter, titled Stories of Our Movement: the Bay Area Reporter at 50.

-Through March 2022, in addition to its ongoing regular coverage, the newspaper will highlight prominent articles from each year in weekly 50 Years in 50 Weeks short articles.
-The newspaper also revived its YouTube channel to post short event videos, and monthly online chats focusing on various topics about the newspaper's five decades of coverage.
-The series is produced by Arts & Nightlife Editor Jim Provenzano.
+In December 2017, Yamashita purchased the paper after acquiring shares from the two former investors.
+Yamashita became the first gay Asian-American publisher and owner of an LGBTQ newspaper.

+In 2019, John Ferrannini joined the staff as an assistant news editor.
+In 2020, Jim Provenzano was promoted to Arts & Nightlife Editor.

+In April 2026, the B.A.R. celebrated its 55th anniversary, including a proclamation by San Francisco Mayor Daniel Lurie.

 Online Archives

 The Bay Area Reporter is archived on two different websites.
 Editorial contents published weekly on the website the newspaper launched in 2005 are retained on that site in a searchable archive.
 In addition, the complete series of issues from 1971 to 2005 is being digitized and posted online by GLBT Historical Society in San Francisco, which preserves the most complete collection of print issues; the first group covering 2000 to 2005 was released in January 2018, and the society projects publication of the remaining issues from 1971 to 2000 by the end of 2018.
 Both archives are available to all users free of charge.